eczema

 The Med Oil is a multifunctional oil recommended for the care of skin, hair, and the entire body for dermatological and trichological purposes.
 Being 100% chemical-free, it does not cause irritation or allergic reactions.
 Thanks to its anti-inflammatory properties, it can be used externally to treat extremely dry, eczematous, or even psoriatic skin, and it also provides protection against sunburn.

-For the treatment of itchy eczema, the best solution is to mix 3-5 drops of Med Oil with 5 ml of Pure Aloe Vera and 5 ml of Aloe Vera Gel, and add a dropperful of Vitamin Serum to create a spray bottle mixture.
+For the treatment of itchy eczema, the best solution is to, in a spray bottle, mix 3-5 drops of Med Oil with 5 ml of Pure Aloe Vera and 5 ml of Aloe Vera Gel, and add a pipette of Vitamin Serum to create a mix.
 Spray the affected areas several times throughout the day.
 Any leftover mixture can be used to care for your lips, facial skin, or décolletage.
 Click to check out the product!

 CELEBRITIES WHO SUFFER FROM ECZEMA